 FINRA has been actively monitoring financial technology-related (FinTech) developments in the securities industry.
 A growing number of FinTech firms have been embracing new technologies, pioneering innovative products and developing client-oriented financial services business models.
 Many traditional financial service providers are also rethinking their business models, incorporating these technologies and services.

-As result of these initiatives, FinTech is transforming various broker-dealers business lines including investment banking, wealth management, trading and research.
+As a result of these initiatives, FinTech is transforming various broker-dealer business lines including investment banking, wealth management, trading and research.
 Broker-dealers are also exploring and leveraging new technologies such as cloud storage, machine learning, and blockchain to enhance their overall operational infrastructure and compliance functions.
 All of these FinTech-related changes are contributing to an evolving landscape for broker-dealers’ operations.

 Over the past few years, FINRA has engaged in an active dialogue with the industry, to assess the impact of various emerging FinTech-related business models and tools on broker-dealer operations as well as on investors.
 Based on its findings, FINRA develops appropriate responses, including publishing public reports and Investor Alerts.